GMPavanLab/Controlling-Exchange-Pathways/README.md

 # Controlling-Exchange-Pathways
-The repo is intended for the storing of scripts and data used in the paper "Controlling Exchange Pathways in Dynamic Supramolecular Polymers by Controlling Defects" **(current status: Under revision)**.
+The repo is intended for the storing of scripts and data used in the paper "Controlling Exchange Pathways in Dynamic Supramolecular Polymers by Controlling Defects" **(current status: Published)**.

-The paper is currently submitted to the preprint server ChemRxiv, at [paper](https://chemrxiv.org/s/db6eefa9556e78382f86).
+The paper is currently published in **ACS Nano**, at [paper](https://pubs.acs.org/doi/10.1021/acsnano.1c01398).
 The repository is organized as follows:

 ### /supervisedClustering/